rice2000/scf-docs/Stellar Community Fund Participation Guidelines.md

 #### Qualifications
 This fund is an entry point for exploration and discovery.
 It's designed to encourage and support wide and varied ecosystem experimentation, and will have lower prize amounts, higher frequency, and more entrants than the Seed Fund.
 The bar for eligibility is therefore quite low: use, talk about, or showcase Stellar in some way and you’re welcome to participate.
 There’s a nomination panel to filter out ineligible entries and to select the ~12 best for the final community vote, but the idea is all are welcome to try and keep trying.

+The Lab Fund is a fund for work completed or proven not for a promise of future work.
+There should be a live element to your entry or a history demonstrating your ability and qualification to carry out your intentions.

 ### The Seed Fund
 #### Goal